Nishant-Chhetri/Temperature_Forecast_Super_Resolution/README.md

 ### 2. Preparing to Load Data:

-a.
-Generated a list of names of input_training data for training my Model.
+1. Generated a list of names of input_training data for training my Model.
 It includes 51 input_training files from ‘input_training_0000_0099.npy’ to ‘input_training_5000_5099.npy’.
-b.
-Generated a list of names of input_training data for validation of my model.
+2. Generated a list of names of input_training data for validation of my model.
 It includes 3 input_training files from ‘input_training_5100_5199.npy’ to ‘input_training_5300_5342.npy’.
-c.
-Generated a list of 51 names of label_training data for target training of my model from ‘label_training_0000_0099.npy’ to ‘label_training_5000_5099.npy’.
+3. Generated a list of 51 names of label_training data for target training of my model from ‘label_training_0000_0099.npy’ to ‘label_training_5000_5099.npy’.
-d.
-Generated a list of 3 label_training data for target validation of my model from ‘label_training_5100_5199.npy’ to ‘label_training_5300_5342.npy’.
+4. Generated a list of 3 label_training data for target validation of my model from ‘label_training_5100_5199.npy’ to ‘label_training_5300_5342.npy’.
-e.
-Now I created a dictionary named ‘partition’ which stores all the above lists as partition['train_input'], partition['val_input'], partition['train_label'], partition['val_label'].
+5. Now I created a dictionary named ‘partition’ which stores all the above lists as partition['train_input'], partition['val_input'], partition['train_label'], partition['val_label'].

-f.
-Created fuction named load_data which performs following work:
+6. Created fuction named load_data which performs following work:
-i.	np.load(): Loads the data
+- np.load(): Loads the data
-ii.	np.transpose(): transposes the data for training in keras model iii.	standardize() : normalizes the data for better performance.
+- np.transpose(): transposes the data for training in keras model
+- standardize() : normalizes the data for better performance.

 ### 3. Creating Score Functions:

 It includes the following functions:
-a.	meanDifferenceCalculation()
+1. meanDifferenceCalculation()
-b.	minDifferenceCalculation()
+2. minDifferenceCalculation()
-c.	maxDifferenceCalculation()
+3. maxDifferenceCalculation()
-d.	scoreCalculation():
+4. scoreCalculation():
-i.
-Creates a DSSIMObjective object with kernel_size=4 ii.
-Calculates DSSIM loss for images. iii.
-Then calculates SSIM from DSSIM using formula: ssim =  1 - ( 2 * dssim ). iv.
-Calculates Mean Squared Error
+- Creates a DSSIMObjective object with kernel_size=4
+- Calculates DSSIM loss for images.
+- Then calculates SSIM from DSSIM using formula: ssim =  1 - ( 2 * dssim ).
+- Calculates Mean Squared Error
-v.
-Calculates meanDiff, minDiff and maxDiff (a. b. and c.) vi.
-Adds up all the scores to gives final score.
+- Calculates meanDiff, minDiff and maxDiff (a. b. and c.)
+- Adds up all the scores to gives final score.